oferei/sublime-unity-completions/README.md

 ![Installing](http://oferei.github.io/sublime-unity-completions/installing-package.gif)

 This seems to be a bug in Package Control.
-Try the following:
+Im not sure what causes it - perhaps the relatively large size of this package.
+You are welcome to try the following solutions:

+1. Wait a little longer - it may take a few minutes!
+(I clocked it once over 3 minutes)
-1. Restart Sublime Text and try again
+2. Restart Sublime Text and try again, this time standing on one foot
-2. Check your user settings (Preferences.sublime-settings) and ensure the package is not listed under "ignored_packages"
+3. Check your user settings (Preferences.sublime-settings) and make sure the package is not listed under "ignored_packages"

 ### Manual